twolodzko/gosch/README.md

-   Accessing the first element of the linked list, removing it, or prepending pair with a new value have O(1) complexity, so those operations would happen the most often in LISPs.
+   Accessing the first element of the linked list, removing it, or prepending pair with a new value have O(1) complexity, so those operations would happen the most often in Lisps.
 5. A *procedure* (function) is also just a pair, where the name of the procedure is the first element of the pair, and the arguments are the following elements.
    For example, `(+ 1 2 3)` is a function that calculates the sum of the three numbers.
 6. There is a special kind of atom, a *symbol* that can be used by itself or as a placeholder.
 7. When evaluating an S-expression, the following rules apply:
-   1. *symbol* is evaluated by looking up for the value it points to in the surrounding environment (see below).
+   1. a *symbol* is evaluated by looking up for the value it points to in the surrounding environment (see below).
    2. other *atoms* are evaluated to themselves.
    3. a *pair* is evaluated by evaluating each of its elements, and then